EagleFest® Schedule

 Bird Walks

 Come along on one of our bird walks led by bird experts around Croton Point Park.
 Walks will meet outside of the main pavilion.
 Bird walks start at 9:30, last bird walk at 2:30.
+Spanish-language bird walks will be offered at 10:30 and 12:30.

 Despite the temperatures, ice, and snow, dozens of bird species call this park home during the winter season, from Northern Cardinals to American Kestrels to Bald Eagles—and beyond!
 With a bit of luck, we will be able to observe many of them.
 During this birding trip, we will be walking slowly through a portion of the park, checking out shrubs, trees, water, and the sky.